GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

 Did you do better than the automated binning software?
 Consider the following:

+!!! question ""

     * Were the new clusters more complete?
     * How much contamination was removed?
     * Was there an substantial trade-off between completeness and contamination?
     * How would you pre-process the sequences differently prior to manual refinement?
     * Are there additional information that would have helped you in the decision-making process?

 When your CheckM run finishes, check and compare how you did!